The Danube Delta is part of the list of the most beautiful places to visit in Romania. It is the best preserved delta in Europe, and since 1990 Delta

 – The snake is one of the most aggressive species in the Delta.
 It is the longest snake in Europe, Elaphe sauromates, the four-striped snake, up to 2 meters long and is nicknamed the “brogean dragon”.

-– In the Delta there is also a species of butterfly called “peacock’s eye”.
-Their wingspan can reach up to 18 cm.
+– In the Delta there is also a species of butterfly called a “peacock’s eye”.
+The wingspan can be up to 18 cm.

-– The St. George’s Arm in the Delta is the oldest arm of the Danube.
+– The St. George arm of the Delta is the oldest arm of the Danube.
 It was formed before our era and reached this form in the eighth century.
-It is over 100 kilometers long.
+It has a length of over 100 kilometers.

-– Delta also has two museums dedicated to fishing enthusiasts: the Fisherman’s House from Mahmudia and the Lotcii Museum from Mila.
+– Delta also has two museums dedicated to fishing enthusiasts: the Fishermen’s House in Mahmudia and the Lotcii Museum in Mila.

 We are waiting for you in the wonderful Danube Delta!